Table of contents

 According to the Parkinson’s Foundation, ten early signs of the disease include:

 - Small handwriting

 - Sense of smell loss

 As the disease progresses, Parkinson’s disease is defined by the cardinal symptoms of bradykinesia (slow movement) or akinesia (loss or impairment of the power of voluntary action) and one of the other three leading symptoms (rigidity, tremor, postural instability).

 Akinesia and/or bradykinesia

 This general lack of movement is a prerequisite for the diagnosis of Parkinson’s disease.
-It is noticeable in all movements.
-Thus, the muscle play in the face is reduced, speech becomes quiet and unclear, swallowing is delayed, the dexterity of the hands decreases especially with fast movements (handwriting becomes smaller), the trunk movements are difficult, and the gait becomes small-stepped and shuffling.
+It is noticeable in all actions.
+Thus, the muscle play in the face is reduced, speech becomes quiet and unclear, swallowing is delayed, the dexterity of the hands decreases, especially with fast movements (handwriting becomes smaller), the trunk movements are difficult, and the gait becomes small-stepped and shuffling.

 In Parkinson’s, this slowness happens in different ways: